IndividualCoder/GamePlus-Editor/README.md

 It is the single-developer version.

 # Important
-This editor will currently write your games in python.
+For this editor to properly function, replace your ursina's folder with my 'ursina' repo This editor will currently write your games in python.
 But I'll add the feture to turn your py files to cpp and then to exe.

 # Multi-developer version is private
 If you are a single person developing the game.
 This version is good for you.